 (c) Wider implementation of the Convention and the Protocol within and beyond the ECE Region.

 7. Each strategic goal is linked to priority objectives at the national and international levels.
-The goals and priority objectives are to be implemented through periodic workplans.
+The periodic workplans support the implementation of the goals and priority objectives.
 The workplans should continue to be agreed upon by the Meetings of the Parties at their sessions for the duration of an intersessional period (usually three years), and their implementation regularly reviewed by the Bureau and the Working Group at their meetings.

-[8.
-The strategy extends to 2030, with periodic reviews of its implementation to be conducted, as needed.]
+8. The strategy extends to 2030, with periodic reviews of its implementation to be conducted, as needed.

 9. It should be noted that, in order to ensure the effective future implementation of the Convention and the Protocol, one of the priority objectives of this strategy is to ensure that all their Parties make financial contributions or increase existing contributions where possible.
 The delivery of the goals and priority objectives set out in the strategy is largely dependent on ensuring that Parties make or increase existing financial contributions, given that the achievement of many of the ambitious targets set out in the strategy is resource dependent.